-(1) Where a person with disability is charged and bailed, consideration must be given to appropriate bail conditions.
+- (1) Where a person with disability is charged and bailed, consideration must be given to appropriate bail conditions.
 The person must be able to understand the nature and extent of the conditions and be able to practically comply.

-Considerations must also be given to the medical and support needs of the person with disability.

-- (2) Assistance may be required from a carer, advocate or support person to ensure the person with disability is able to comprehend the charging process and bail conditions. - (3) At the time of charging, or completion of a summons file, any known or reported disability status of an alleged offender should be recorded for the information of prosecution services.
-The prosecution file should also identify any specific communication needs or concerns identified through the investigation and charging process.
+Considerations must also be given to the medical and support needs of the person with disability. - (2) Assistance may be required from a carer, advocate or support person to ensure the person with disability is able to comprehend the charging process and bail conditions. - (3) At the time of charging, or completion of a summons file, any known or reported disability status of an alleged offender should be recorded on the Online Charge Record and any related prosecution court file.
+The prosecution court file should also highlight any specific communication needs or concerns as identified through the investigation and charging process.